Taniyah-L-Jackson/Trucker_Website/README.md

 `Originally an HTML/CSS Project`
 <br/>
-`Expanded with React so that the project could expand with routing and forms`
+`Included React so that the project could expand with routing and forms`